-Lectures: The link for each video lecture will be posted on the BRIGHTSPACE.
+Lectures: The link for each video lecture will be posted on the Brightspace.
 It is your responsibility to watch the lecture video and do appropriate readings/exercises before coming to the lab.
-All students (both non-online learning) will be given access to lecture videos.
+All students (both non-distance learning and distance learning) will be given access to lecture videos.